An Improved Method for Coupling Hydrodynamics with Astrophysical Reaction Networks: Tests

 We do a suite of runs with both Strang splitting and the simplified-SDC integration, using CFL numbers of 0.1, 0.2, and 0.4 and reaction network tolerances of $\atolspec = \rtolspec = 10^{-5}$ and $\atolener = \rtolener = 10^{-5}$.
 We also run the CFL = 0.2 case with a tighter tolerance, using $\atolspec = 10^{-8}$.
 For the step rejection part of VODE, we use $f = 4$ and $\eta = 4$.
 The runs are labeled with the prefix {\tt sdc\_} or {\tt strang\_} to denote the integrator, and also include the CFL number in the name.
 Finally, the runs with the tighter tolerances have the suffix {\tt \_tol1.e-8}.
 We note that both the Strang and the SDC runs encounter VODE integration failures occasionally and utilize the \castro\ step retry functionality.

 Figure \ref{fig:subch_strang_cfl02} shows the temperature, mean molecular weight, and nuclear energy generation rate for the Strang splitting CFL = 0.2 simulation ({\tt strang\_subch2\_cfl0.2}).
 At this point in the evolution, the helium detonation has wrapped more than halfway across the surface and the ingoing carbon detonation is approaching the center of the star.
 We see that the mean molecular weight appears mottled behind the inward propagating detonation in the white dwarf.
 Comparing to the energy generation rate, we see that region is characterized by large energy releases of alternating signs checkerboarding thoughout the region.
 This is characteristic of the nucleosynthesis struggling to come into equilibrium at high temperatures when the reverse rates can be important.
+To highlight this, Figure~\ref{fig:strang_steps} shows the nuclear energy generation rate in a highly-zoomed region around the detonation over four consecutive coarse timesteps.
+We see that on the detonation front itself, the sign of the energy generation rate changes from one step to the next in many zones.

 We next look at the simplified-SDC version of this same case, {\tt sdc\_subch2\_cfl0.2}.
 Figure~\ref{fig:subch_sdc_cfl02} shows the temperature, mean molecular weight, and energy generation rate.
 Compared to Figure~\ref{fig:subch_strang_cfl02}, we see that the composition and energy generation rates are smooth, without any of the checkerboarding that plagued the Strang simulation.
 This suggests that the simplified-SDC algorithm more accurately attains the correct equilibrium in these conditions.
 More strikingly, we see that the inward propagating carbon detonation has not progressed as far into the white dwarf at this time.
 The two integration methods are giving very different results here.